saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    As mentioned previously, WWI needs to understand how its on-premises identity setup will integrate with Azure.

    Their data warehouse will be migrated using the Database Migration Service (DMS) offline migration option.
 The target platform will be Azure SQL Database (Hyperscale) to accommodate the large amount of data they currently have and facilitate serving more requests.
-Movement of telemetry data from the gaming databases into the data warehouse will be handled using the Azure-SSIS Integration Runtime in Azure Data Factory (ADF).
+The movement of telemetry data from the gaming databases into the data warehouse will be handled using the Azure-SSIS Integration Runtime in Azure Data Factory (ADF).
 Data can be scheduled to run hourly in ADF, just as with their existing SSIS packages.
 Azure Analysis Services (Azure AS) will be used for data modeling in the cloud from the data warehouse.

    Because SSRS currently has no direct cloud-based equivalent, the customer's reports will be rewritten into paginated reports using Microsoft Power BI.
 Reports will be sent to SharePoint running on an Azure VM, backed by another SQL MI General-purpose instance.